 A strategy of buying securities only when their market prices are significantly below the calculated intrinsic value will produce superior returns in the long run.
 Graham referred to this gap between value and price as “the margin of safety”… he wanted to buy a dollar for 50 cents.

-These 3 points are core to Graham’s teachings, and are core to the definition of value investing.
+These 3 points are core to Graham’s teachings and are part of the definition of value investing.

 But I think value investing can be defined even more succinctly than that.
 In summary: